Natya Shastra: Influence

 The Natyashastra influenced other arts in ancient and medieval India.
 The dancing Shiva sculpture in Badami cave temples (6th–7th century CE), for example, illustrates its dance movements and Lalatatilakam pose.

 The first chapter of the text declares that the text's origins came after the four Vedas had been established, and yet there was lust, covetousness, wrath and jealously among human beings.
 The text was written as a fifth Veda, so that the essence of the Vedas can be heard and viewed, in Natya form to encourage every member of the society to dharma, artha and kama.
 The text originated to enable arts that influence the society and encourage each individual to consider good counsel, to explain sciences and demonstrate arts and crafts widely.
 The text is a guide and progeny of what is in the Vedas, asserts the Natysashastra.
 The text re-asserts a similar message in the closing chapter, stating for example, in verses 36.20–21 that performance arts such as drama, songs, music, and dance with music are equal in importance as the exposition of the Vedic hymns, and that participating in vocal or instrumental music once is superior to bathing in river Ganges for a thousand days.

-Nāṭyaśāstra, states Natalia Lidova, has been far more than "a mere compendium on drama".
+Nāṭya Shāstra, states Natalia Lidova, has been far more than "a mere compendium on drama".
 It provided the foundation of theatrical and literary works that followed, which shaped the post-Vedic culture.
 It has been an important source book of Hindu performance arts and its cultural beliefs regarding the role of arts in the social (dharmic) as well as the personal inner life of man in Hinduism.

-The Natysashastra text has been influential in other arts.
-The 108 dance forms described in the Natyashastra, for example, have inspired Shiva sculptures of the 1st-millennium BCE, particularly the Tandava style which fuses many of these into a composite image found at the Nataraja temple of Chidambaram.
-The movements of dance and expression in the Natyashastra are found carved on the pillars, walls and gateways of 1st-millennium Hindu temples.
+The Nāṭya Shāstra text has been influential in other arts.
+The 108 dance forms described in the Nāṭya Shāstra, for example, have inspired Shiva sculptures of the 1st-millennium BCE, particularly the Tandava style which fuses many of these into a composite image found at the Nataraja temple of Chidambaram.
+The movements of dance and expression in the Nāṭya Shāstra are found carved on the pillars, walls and gateways of 1st-millennium Hindu temples.

-The specifications provided in the Natyashastra can be found in the depiction of arts in sculpture, in icons and friezes across India.
+The specifications provided in the Nāṭya Shāstra can be found in the depiction of arts in sculpture, in icons and friezes across India.

 [In Indian arts] the imagery of the Upanishads and the elaborate ritual of the Brahmanas is the ground plan for each of the arts, be it architecture, sculpture, painting, music, dance or drama.
 The artist repeats and chisels this imagery by giving it concrete shape through stone, sound, line or movement.